gnu-octave/gnu-octave.github.io/pages/menu/bugs.md

    It might take several months or years until for new features to become part of Octave, consider
    [commercial support]({{ "commercial-support.html" | relative_url }})
-   if you don't want to wait that long).
+   if you don't want to wait that long.

 4. **Make your bug report count**